OpenBankingUK/conformance-suite/README.md

 ## Support
 * * *

-For support on using the suite use the [Open Banking Help Centre](https://openbanking.atlassian.net/servicedesk/customer/portals).
+For support on using the suite use [The OBIE Service Desk Portal](https://directory.openbanking.org.uk/obieservicedesk/s/).

 ## Licensing
 * * *